SidAnnRan/class/Syllabus.md

 | Week 15 | 04/22 | TBD
 | Week 16 | 04/29 | TBD
 | Week 17 | 05/06 | Finals Week (Project submission)

+## Discussion
+We will primarily use Slack for discussions (both public and private) related to class.
+Use email only for important information
+(for example administrative queries that might be good to have on record).
+Please start your subject line with "CS:3210" if you are sending me or the TA an email.

 ## Academic Misconduct
 All students in CLAS courses are expected to abide by the [CLAS Code of Academic Honesty](https://clas.uiowa.edu/students/handbook/academic-fraud-honor-code).
 Undergraduate academic misconduct must be reported by instructors to CLAS according to [these](https://clas.uiowa.edu/faculty/undergraduate-teaching-policies-resources/academic-misconduct) procedures.